dacowan404/address-book/README.md

 To run:

-java -jar address-book-1.0.jar {input xml/json file}
+"java -jar address-book-1.0.jar {input xml/json file}"

+(jar file found in target folder)

 Input A xml or json file given as a command line arguement